SaudiWebDev2020/wgoode3/week9/w9d3algorithms.md

 }
 ```

-Remove should always remove the smallest value, and then ensure  smallest remaining value is moved to index `1`.
+Remove should always remove the smallest value, and then ensure the smallest remaining value is moved to index `1`.
 Assuming we have a heap that contains the following values:

 ```
 // this.heap [null, -1, 3, 4, 8, 5, 6]